Planning a Trip to Florida

 To round out your knowledge of Florida wildlife, you can’t miss researching the Florida Manatee.
 Endangered and protected, they are perhaps one of the most important native species that call Florida home.
 This National Geographic article explores the slow, underwater life of sea cows and why they are so at risk.

 I visited several state parks in Florida, including Blue Springs and Silver Springs, where sightings of manatees are common.
+If you are heading to Tampa, here are more tips to see manatees in person.

 Explore the History to Plan your Trip to Florida